tygyh/bg2-tweaks-and-tricks/docs/gameplay.md

 Presumably, the developers' intention was to compensate for the lacking AI.
 However, nowadays there are many AI-enhancing mods, such as SCS (which lets enemies pre-buff, too).
 With powerful AI, having extra free protections seems unjustified and plain unfair.
 This removes all such items from all creatures.

-This is a power user component as it hasn't been thouroughly tested. **You've been warned.**
+This is a power user component as it hasn't been thoroughly tested. **You've been warned.**

 #### No XP farming